The Invasion (professional wrestling): Overemphasis on WWF defectors

+It got turned into a, right, Christian will turn on Edge but he'll be a part of WCW.
+Huh?

+How is the guy who's only ever been in the WWF a WCW guy?
+That happens throughout the show and now it just doesn't really make sense, and I think the fans sensed that.
+And it's that time that I think a lot of people lost interest.

-In the final Survivor Series main event between the WWF and the Alliance, the Alliance was represented by five wrestlers.
+In the final match between The Alliance and the WWF at Survivor Series, The Alliance was represented by five wrestlers.
 Three of these were WWF wrestlers who had defected.
-Shane McMahon and Kurt Angle had never wrestled a match for WCW or ECW prior to the Invasion.
-Only three wrestlers who had worked in WCW or ECW, Austin, Booker T and Rob Van Dam, were on the team.
-McMahon, Booker T and Rob Van Dam were the first three wrestlers eliminated on the Alliance's team, resulting in the last survivors representing the ostensible WCW/ECW entity being two wrestlers who were already working for the WWF prior to the Invasion.
+Two members of the teams, Shane McMahon and Kurt Angle, had never wrestled a match for WCW or ECW prior to the Invasion.
+Only three wrestlers on the team (Austin, Booker T, and Rob Van Dam), including the WWF defectors, had worked in WCW or ECW.
+McMahon, Booker T, and Rob Van Dam were the first three wrestlers eliminated on the Alliance's team, resulting in the last survivors representing the ostensible WCW/ECW entity being two wrestlers who were already working for the WWF prior to the Invasion.
+This overemphasis on WWF wrestlers was widely cited by critics as a reason for The Invasion storyline's "failure".
+In contrast to most critics, Smash Wrestling welcomed the use of WWF wrestlers in The Alliance, claiming that WWF wrestlers were needed to defect to make The Alliance appear as a credible threat due to the decline of the WCW and ECW products prior to their closures.